 - Michael Douglas

 I hope you enjoyed this exploration of the ENTJ personality type.
+What are your experiences with this particular character type?

 To learn more about the other personality types, have a look at the 16 Personalities of the Myers-Briggs Type Indicator.